 The multi academy Trust's (MAT) Board of Trustees is accountable in law for all decisions about its schools.
 However, this does not mean that the Board of Trustees is required to make all the decisions.
 While the Board of Trustees cannot ever delegate its accountability, it can delegate some of the detailed scrutiny, oversight and decision making.
 Many decisions are delegated to Local Governing Bodies, to the CEO and to the Trust committees.
 A chart showing the governance structure is at Appendix 1.
 This Scheme of Delegation demonstrates how this is established.
-The legal structure into which the DEALT operates, provides that the LGBs, the Committees and the CEO have the necessary authority to act on the Board of Trustees behalf.
+This scheme, established in accordance with the Articles of Association, provides that the LGBs, the Committees and the CEO have the necessary authority to act on behalf of the Board of Trustees .